 Electrical Muscle Stimulation Treatment

-Electrical Muscle Stimulation (EMS) refers to a group of treatments that use low-energy electrical current to stimulate nerve endings, in order to reverse damage to the patient’s nervous system.
-When combined with physical therapy, research has shown that EMS can increase walking speed, reduce muscle spasticity and improve overall motor function of patients with cerebral palsy.
-EMS has been shown to help improve gait in children with spastic cerebral palsy, as well as correcting foot drop.
+Electrical Muscle Stimulation (EMS) refers to a group of treatments that use low-energy electrical current to stimulate nerve endings to reverse damage to the patient’s nervous system.
+When combined with physical therapy, research has shown that EMS can increase walking speed, reduce muscle spasticity, and improve overall motor function of patients with cerebral palsy.
+EMS has been shown to help improve gait in children with spastic cerebral palsy, as well as aid in correct foot drop.

-• Neuromuscular Electrical Stimulation (NMES)—Also known as Therapeutic Electrical Stimulation (TES) or Functional Electrical Stimulation (FES), this form of treatment is usually provided by a medical practitioner.
-Unlike Threshold Electrical Stimulation, NMES uses a higher voltage in shorter increments, with the aim of stimulating muscles to contract.
+1. Neuromuscular Electrical Stimulation (NMES).
+Also known as Therapeutic Electrical Stimulation (TES) or Functional Electrical Stimulation (FES), this form of treatment is usually provided by a medical practitioner.
+It uses a higher voltage in shorter increments, with the aim of stimulating muscles to contract.

-• Threshold Electrical Stimulation—This treatment does not induce muscle contractions.
+2. Threshold Electrical Stimulation.
+TES treatment does not induce muscle contractions.
 Instead, a lower voltage is used over a long period of time.

 Although research is promising regarding the use of EMS for cerebral palsy patients, most research suggests that it is best used alongside other standard treatments.
 Typically, EMS is combined with exercise or some other form of physical activity or physical therapy, depending on the child’s muscle condition.